pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 # for Banshee simulation (requires slightly different runtime)
 make SELECT_RUNTIME=banshee DEBUG=ON sw

+# to use OpenOCD semi-hosting for putchar and termination
+make DEBUG=ON OPENOCD_SEMIHOSTING=ON sw
 ```

 The `sw` target first generates some C header files which depend on the hardware configuration.
 Hence, the need to generate the software for the same configuration as your hardware.
 Afterwards, it recursively invokes the `make` target in the `sw` subdirectory to build the apps/kernels which have been developed in that directory.